Eidoo (EDO) Price Up 16.6% Over Last Week

-Eidoo (CURRENCY:EDO) traded 0.6% lower against the U.S. dollar during the 24-hour period ending at 0:00 AM ET on October 15th.
-One Eidoo coin can currently be purchased for $0.75 or 0.00007978 BTC on cryptocurrency exchanges.
-Over the last seven days, Eidoo has traded 16.6% higher against the U.S. dollar.
-Eidoo has a total market cap of $43.06 million and $597,644.00 worth of Eidoo was traded on exchanges in the last 24 hours.
+Eidoo (CURRENCY:EDO) traded 0.6% lower against the US dollar during the one day period ending at 19:00 PM E.T. on October 18th.
+One Eidoo coin can currently be bought for approximately $0.75 or 0.00007978 BTC on popular cryptocurrency exchanges.
+Eidoo has a market cap of $43.06 million and approximately $597,644.00 worth of Eidoo was traded on exchanges in the last day.
+In the last seven days, Eidoo has traded 16.6% higher against the US dollar.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.